 2. Establish boundaries

-We recommend waking up at your usual time, having a set schedule of things to accomplish each day and finishing work on time – just like you would on a normal working day.
-If you get to work at 9am on a typical day and leave the office at 5pm, open and close your laptop at the same times from home.
-If you usually take a snack at 11am in the office, then do this at home too (like you need an excuse…) Reinforcing your usual office habits will take the stress out of planning your days to get the most out of them – plus when we finally get back to our desks, it'll be easy breezy settling in again.
+Wake up at the same time every day, make a schedule of what you need to accomplish each day, and try to finish work on time – just like you would in the office.
+If you get to work at 9 and leave at 5 on a normal day, open and close your laptop at the same times from home.
+Take your lunch and snack breaks at the usual time too – reinforcing your usual office habits will take the stress out of planning your days to get the most out of them.
+Plus it'll make the eventual return to office life feel a little easier too.

-Don’t forget to take regular breaks from your screen.
-If you find yourself getting tense, stressed out, or that cabin fever is creeping in, that’s definitely your body telling you to take a few minutes out.
+Don’t forget to have breaks from your screen.
+If you find yourself getting tense, stressed out, or that cabin fever is creeping in, your body's probably telling you to take a few minutes out.

-During this period it’s even more important than ever to look to the things that’ll calm you and give you a bit of zen.
-Letting off steam is essential as it’ll prevent you from getting bummed out or feeling like you’re about to snap during those long hours spent inside.
+During this stressful period it’s more important than ever to do things that calm you and make you feel zen.
+This will prevent you from feeling down about your situation, or like you’re about to snap during those long hours spent inside.

 5. Stay in contact

-Chances are you’ll be dialling into conference calls and chatting with work colleagues throughout the day, which is a great way to stay in touch with other people while social distancing.
-But don’t forget to set up calls with your family and friends too – they’re probably missing you, and it’s a great idea to have regular calls that don't revolve around work...
+You might be dialling into calls and chatting with colleagues throughout the day, but don’t forget to set up calls with your family and friends too – they’re probably missing you.
+And isn't it nice to have calls that don't centre around work...